iridakos/iridakos.github.io/_posts/2018-01-25-creating-a-gtk-todo-application-with-ruby.markdown

 popular: true
 ---

-Lately I was experimenting with GTK+ and its Ruby bindings and I decided to write a tutorial introducing this functionality.
+Lately I was experimenting with GTK and its Ruby bindings and I decided to write a tutorial introducing this functionality.
 In this post we are going to create a simple ToDo application (something like what we created [here]({% post_url 2013-12-07-creating-a-simple-todo-part-1 %}) with Ruby on Rails) using the `gtk3` gem a.k.a. the GTK+ Ruby bindings.

 **Note:** The code of the tutorial is available at [GitHub](https://github.com/iridakos/gtk-todo-tutorial).